eternalBackPain/Contract-Editor/README.md

 	* This could be implemented similarly to how the Accord Project builds their templating project.
 The text for Accord Project templates is written using markdown.
 It builds on the CommonMark standard so that any CommonMark document is valid text for a template or contract.
 Accord Project uses two extensions to CommonMark: CiceroMark for the contract text, and TemplateMark for the template grammar.
 	* Also, I could add parameters to these 'clause' blocks (e.g. a random ID, a clause reference) so that you can make cross references
 		* to allow for dynamic cross references, you would add event listeners to each clause block, and where the new state (i.e. the clause number) is different to the past state (i.e. the clause number before you made the amendment), you would update the cross reference
-	* However, if i am to use a markdown --> HTML method, I will need to know how the HTML would look like for a solid contract.
-This involves checking if

 It would be a 'hybrid' contract.
 It would not be 'smart' and self-executable, however it could be adapted to do so.